AHaydar/companies-data-demo/blog/blog.md

 The app we're building will retrieve a list of companies from a dynamo db and display them on the UI; selecting a company will show its revenue.
 Note that only companies flagged with "public" in the DB will be displayed on the UI.
 No details about private companies will be visible.

+Please check this [link](https://companies-data-demo.s3.amazonaws.com/index.html) if you'd like to take a gander at the demo web application before reading the step - Please ignore the styling as it's not part of this post.

 Let us begin with the implementation step by step.
 The architecture of our app is pretty simple and looks like this:
 ![](architecture.png)